cespare/misc/proposal4899/proposal.md

 @bradfitz mentions similar APIs in [#4899](https://golang.org/issue/4899) and [#14128](https://golang.org/issue/14128).

-The main tradeoff is that `Helper` is easier to use than `Up`, but less powerful. `Helper` is easier because the user doesn't have think about stack frames.
-It is less powerful because the user does not have any choice about how far up the stack to skip.
+`Helper` is easier to use, because the user doesn't have think about stack frames, and it does not break when refactoring.

-It is not always easy to decide how many frames to skip, however: a helper may be called through multiple paths such that it may be a variable depth from the desired logging site.
-For example, in the cmd/go tests, the `(*testgoData).must` helper is called directly by some tests, but is also called by other helpers such as `(*testgoData).cd`.
-It would require the user to pass some state into this method in order to know whether to skip one or two frames.
+Also, it is not always easy to decide how many frames to skip.
+A helper may be called through multiple paths, so it may be a variable depth from the desired logging site.
+For example, in the cmd/go tests, the `"*testgoData".must` helper is called directly by some tests, but is also called by other helpers such as `"*testgoData".cd`.
+Manual stack control would require the user to pass state into this method in order to know whether to skip one or two frames.

-By contrast, using the `Helper` API, the user would simply mark both `must` and `cd` as helpers.
+Using the `Helper` API, the user would simply mark both `must` and `cd` as helpers.

 ### Alternative 2: use a special Logf/Errorf/Fatalf sentinel